 This is perhaps the most common mold found in homes and crawl spaces.
 These spores aren’t considered as dangerous as some of the others, but there is still concern that long-term exposure can create sinus irritation, acute or chronic lung infections, and allergic reactions.
 This species can grow indoors, thriving in HVAC ductwork and damp crawl spaces, as well as outdoor spaces.

-Tackling mold in the crawl space and along the floor joists is a physical job.
+Tackling black mold in the crawl space and along the floor joists is a physical job.
 It takes a lot of scrubbing and the ability to squeeze into tight spaces.
 Because of these working conditions, you need the property safety gear and cleaning agents to get the job done quickly and without jeopardizing your health.
 Have the following personal protective equipment:

 You also need to gather cleaning supplies:

-Before proceeding, you need to decide on what you are using to clean up the mold you find in the crawl space.
+Before proceeding, you need to decide on what you are using to clean up the black mold you find in the crawl space.
 Some individuals choose to make their own household solution cleaners.
 You can use ammonia, bleach, tea tree oil, or vinegar to remove the mold.
 You can also purchase a commercial-grade cleaner, such as a mold remediation company would use.

 The dangers of mold to your home go far beyond health concerns.
 If mold is left unaddressed, you run the risk of serious damage to the floor joists, floorboards, and other support structures of your house.
 Wood that retains moisture is weakened, and an invasion of mold takes the damage even further.
 The boards and beams can crack and separate as the fungus eats through the materials.
 You may not know that your flooring is unsafe until it’s too late.